voshawn/shawnvo/README.md

 ### Communication
 In general, I am always available on Slack.
-However, if you have a non-urgent task for me to do, please send it over email so it doesn't get lost.
-I use my mailbox as a to-do list.
+However, if you have a non-urgent task for me to do, please add it to my To Do List.
+This To Do List is a Google Doc where anyone on the team can assign work to me.
+(Ask for the invite if you don't already have access.)

-Sometimes, I will dump information on Slack because I'm thinking about it right now, but I don't necessarily expect you to respond immediately.
+Sometimes, I will dump information to you on Slack because I'm thinking about it right now, but I don't necessarily expect you to respond immediately.
 If it is unrelated to something we recently talked about or on nights / weekends, you should feel comfortable responding when it's most convenient.